"I've been an entrepreneur my entire career. I've never held a full-time job at a company I didn't start myself."

 Soylent: The Accidental Empire

 That's when co-founder Rob Rhinehart, a computer engineer who'd been studying biology, started thinking about nutrition from a programmer's perspective: what if you could just consume the exact nutrients you need?
-They were spending most of their money on food — and in San Francisco, eating healthy was expensive and eating cheap was unhealthy.
+They were spending most of their money on food, and in San Francisco, eating healthy was expensive, and eating cheaply was unhealthy.

 The controversy was an engine.
 "Every time we'd post anything on Facebook, everyone in the comments would be like, 'You're an idiot, there's this movie about cannibalism.'
-It was peak Boomer Facebook era — so many uncles wanting to comment on everything.
+It was the peak Boomer Facebook era.
+So many uncles wanting to comment on everything.
 We were just viral machines."

 Then came the fall.